 Opiates are a class of drugs that can be synthetically generated in labs or naturally extracted from the poppy plant, hence the name.
 They can be ingested or injected, depending on how it is used.
-Most opiates include legal painkillers like morphine, oxycodone, and codeine, any of which can be prescribed by a physician.
+Most opiates include legal painkillers, such as morphine, oxycodone, and codeine, any of which can be prescribed by a physician.

 Opiate Effects on the Brain

 They assist in the regulation of sleep, mood stabilization, and the receiving and processing of “feel good” chemicals; but the opiate receptors are best known for their part in pain relief.
 When you suffer a minor injury, your brain releases naturally produced opiates to manage the pain until it goes away.

 Over time, if the brain becomes dependent on the high volume of “feel good” chemicals present in opiate drugs, it will eventually be unable to produce those same natural on its own, rendering the opiate receptors for natural pain relief useless.
-As the result, the body can experience severe symptoms of withdrawal.
+As a result, the body can experience severe symptoms of withdrawal.

 Opiate Prescription Medications

-Since opiates are a natural pain reliever, it makes sense that prescription drugs that contain them are prescribed for post-surgical pain management or chronic pain conditions.
+Since opiates are natural pain relievers, it makes sense that the prescription drugs that contain them are prescribed for post-surgical pain management or chronic pain conditions.
 However, they can be just as dangerous as any illicit opiate if they’re handled improperly.